lyc0826/COMIGHT/README.md

 - Extract all files into one folder and double-click COMIGHT.EXE to run.

 - Select a function from the menu at the top of the main window.
-Follow the on-screen prompts to select the files or folders to be processed in the dialog box, and enter the necessary parameters.
-The generated files and folders are located in the same folder as the source files/folder, or in the "COMIGHT Files" folder on the Desktop.
+Follow the on-screen prompts to select a sub-function and files or folders to be processed in the dialog box, and enter the necessary parameters.
+The generated files and folders are located in the "COMIGHT Files" folder on the Desktop.

 ## Function Introduction